Non-surgical treatment for Trigeminal Neuralgia: Research

 Is this you?

-Research from university and medical researchers in India published in the October-December 2017 edition of the Asian Journal of Neurosurgery reviewed current Trigeminal Neuralgia treatment.
-(1) Here are highlights of their research:
+Let’s start our look at surgery with research from universities and medical researchers in India published in the October-December 2017 edition of the Asian Journal of Neurosurgery.
+(1) Here are highlights of their research into the then-current Trigeminal Neuralgia treatments.
+I will be bringing this research up to 2023.

 The surgical answer?
 If surgery is so successful, why then subject patients to prolonged drug use as a means to delay the need for surgery?